Trump Out, China In: Number 2

 Note, however, that the United States has strongly argued back that China needs to be less restrictive going the other way.

-The basic point here is that China is in this game and is going to play it for all it is worth…which in my estimation is a lot.
+The basic point here is that China is in this game and is going to play it for all it is worth… which in my estimation is a lot.

 The important thing to see here is that Chinese leaders believe that it is in China’s best interest to be a major player in the world market.
 This is a long-term effort, as China plans in terms of decades, not years.

 China realizes that it must eventually operate by the rules of the open market and has for at least two decades been moving to become a player in capitalistic world markets.
-But, it generally moves slowly.
+But it generally moves slowly.

 The interesting thing to me is how rapidly Mr. Xi and the Chinese have moved as they observed Mr. Trump backing off.
-Moving into these areas was already the Chinese intent, but the withdrawal of Mr. Trump open up some opportunities that they had not anticipated…and so they moved with extraordinary speed to take advantage of the Trump withdrawal.
+Moving into these areas was already the Chinese intent, but the withdrawal of Mr. Trump opened up some opportunities that they had not anticipated… and so they moved with extraordinary speed to take advantage of the Trump withdrawal.

-The Americans…well our focus seems to be in terms of years…or elections.
+The Americans… well, our focus seems to be in terms of years… or elections.
 Already, the one dominant focus of the leaders of the United States is on the 2018 mid-term elections.
 And, this focus will grow stronger and the weeks and months move on.

 Chinese leaders may not do everything according to the standards of the West, especially in terms of human rights.
-But, here is a second point to remember in terms of trying to understand the Chinese.
+But here is a second point to remember in terms of trying to understand the Chinese.
 The chaos that erupted in Russia following the collapse of the Soviet Union scared the daylights out of the Chinese leaders.
-Consequently, on their road to greater participation in world markets, the Chinese will keep their eyes on the long-term goals, but, they will not make changes that appear to them as upsetting internal control and stability.
+Consequently, on their road to greater participation in world markets, the Chinese will keep their eyes on the long-term goals, but they will not make changes that appear to them as upsetting internal control and stability.

 In other words, the Chinese leaders do not see their internal human rights actions as inconsistent with their move to participate more fully in the global economy.
 We may disagree with that assessment, but that is how the Chinese see themselves moving forward.

-Bottom line: the Chinese are moving into the places that America seems to be vacating now and their initiatives are being well received by other nations in the world.
-Even were the United States to backtrack now, the damage has been done and, unless China totally mismanages the situation, US allies will be closer to China in the future than ever before.
+Bottom line: The Chinese are moving into the places that America seems to be vacating now and their initiatives are being well received by other nations in the world.
+Even were the United States to backtrack now, the damage has been done, and unless China totally mismanages the situation, US allies will be closer to China in the future than ever before.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.